gymrek-lab/gymreklab.github.io/doc/LabWebsite.rst

 will build the html files in the :code:`_build/` directory, which you can preview in your web browser.

 Once you've finished making changes, create a pull request to merge your branch back into the master branch.
 Make sure to set the base repository to `this repo <https://github.com/gymrek-lab/gymreklab.github.io>`_ **not** `this one <https://github.com/gymreklab/gymreklab.github.io>`_.

+At this stage, Github actions will automatically generate a preview of the documentation.
+To access it, click on the green check-mark next to your most recent commit listed on the pull request.
+Then click "Details".
+If you see a red X instead of a green check-mark, it means there was an error or warning while building the documentation.
+Follow the same directions to view it.